ShannonPaige/messenger/README.md

 ![](https://dl.dropboxusercontent.com/u/4260734/messenger.png)

-Messenger is simple messenger web app that allows two users to send short text messages to each other, like Facebook Messages app or Google Chat.
+Messenger is a simple messenger web app that allows two users to send short text messages to each other, like Facebook Messages app or Google Chat.
 - It's possible to type a short message and have it sent to another user
 - It's possible to see messages sent from another user appear reasonably soon after they were sent